SAP-samples/teched2022-IN262/exercises/ex2/README.md

     Select “Create”
 <br><img src="/exercises/ex2/images/4.0 Ex3_Select_Applications.png" width=80%>

-12. Search for “Amazon” in the search bar and select the search icon
+12. Search for any **Non-SAP** application.
+In the screen shot provided, we have selected “Amazon”
-    1. Select “Amazon"
+    1. Select **Any Non-SAP Application**
     2. Select Create

-    **Note:** This is creating a Non-SAP Application with standard Application Profiles
+    **Note:** This is creating a Non-SAP Application with standard Application Profiles.
+Also, any given instance would have only one instance of the application and hence you will not be seeing applications which are already created example **Amazon**
 <br><img src="/exercises/ex2/images/4.3 Ex3_Create_Application_Profile_Details.png" width=40%>

 13. Select “Create"